SFPC/BeginningCodersBootcamp/draft/01/readme.md

 make your name appear again, in another location, translated to the side, below, etc..., wherever you have room (or, allow for overlap if most of the space is already taken)

 *challenge: draw your name twice, a copy right next to this one.
 5-10 minutes*

+### colors

+Colors allows us to talk about the painters algorithm (can't really demonstrate until colors, we need overlapping shapes).
+The last line of code = "on top".
+Introduce `ofSetColor`, `ofBackground`, `ofFill` and `ofNoFill`, opacity, and how grays can be simplified to one number. demonstrate how the state of the colors wraps around to the beginning of the draw loop. best practices: if a function changes the color, at the end change it back to white, full opacity.

 ### variables